fireundubh/playwithfire/fallout4/mods/auto-loot/documentation.md

 Filter | Description | Exclusions
 --- | --- | ---
-Ammo | Rounds, shells, cells, harpoons, cannonballs, cells, syringes, and so on | Fusion cores Armor | Clothing, headwear, and facewear, excluding power armor for obvious reasons | Bodies | Bodies are looted based on whether they are dead, have items, and are associated with an actor type keyword.  |  Some bodies may look like bodies but are actually activators; these are not lootable.
+Ammo | Rounds, shells, cells, harpoons, cannonballs, cells, syringes, and so on | Fusion Cores Armor | Clothing, headwear, and facewear, excluding power armor for obvious reasons | Bodies | Bodies are looted based on whether they are dead, have items, and are associated with an actor type keyword.  |  Some bodies may look like bodies but are actually activators; these are not lootable.
 Containers | Deks, ammo boxes, trash cans, cabinets, toolboxes, etc.  |